EvgeniyMukhamedjanov/liquid-ajax-cart/V3-LINE-ITEM-ERRORS.md

 </div>
 ```

 The slot must sit inside the fragment so it is regenerated on every render.
-Minimum markup is the slot alone. `demo/sections/my-cart.liquid:123` still carries v2's `data-ajax-cart-errors="{{ item.key }}"` and is the first migration target.
+Minimum markup is the slot alone. `demo/sections/my-cart.liquid:123` carries `data-ajax-cart-item-error="{{ forloop.index }} {{ item.key }}"` — both identifiers, per the "write both" rule above.

 ## Dev warnings